Yara1994/ETL_avg_car_price/README.md

 ### 1) https://www.kaggle.com/CooperUnion/cardataset
 ### 2) https://www.kaggle.com/jpayne/852k-used-car-listings#tc20171021.csv

-We used Python (jupyter notebook) - for cleaning and SQL (pgAdmin 4) - to store and provide final result.
+We used Pandas for extracting and transforming and SQL (pgAdmin 4) - to load, store and provide final result.

 ## Our goal was ETL - EXTRACT, TRANSFORM and LOAD!